-Records for veterans are maintained in the DMin office at the Cordova campus and in the director's office at the Northeast campus.
+Records for veterans are maintained in the registrar's office at the Cordova campus and in the director's office at the Northeast campus.
 These confidential records are accessible to the student and are not released to others without the written consent of the student.
 Additional information regarding the release of veterans' records is published in the Student Supplement and Housing Handbook.

-Students intending to utilize veterans' benefits must contact Mrs. Carol Wilson (main campus) or the director's office (Northeast branch) each semester.
+Students intending to utilize veterans' benefits must contact the registrar's office (main campus) or the director's office (Northeast campus) each semester.